The Life Ahead

 The Life Ahead (La vita davanti a sé) is a 2020 Italian drama film directed by Edoardo Ponti, from a screenplay by Ponti and Ugo Chiti.
 It is the third screen adaptation of the 1975 novel The Life Before Us by Romain Gary.
-It stars Sophia Loren, Ibrahima Gueye and Abril Zamora, and is set in Bari, Italy.
+It stars Sophia Loren, Ibrahim Gueye and Abril Zamora, and is set in Bari, Italy.

 The film was preceded by Madame Rosa, a 1977 film based on the Gary novel, directed by Moshé Mizrahi and featuring Simone Signoret.
 Like the book, the first film version is set in Paris.

-The Life Ahead was given a limited release on November 6, 2020, followed by digital streaming on Netflix on November 13, 2020.
+The Life Ahead was given a limited release on November 6, 2020, followed by digital streaming on Netflix on November 13.

 Plot

-Madam Rosa is a former prostitute and Jewish Holocaust survivor who provides a home in her apartment for the children of other "working women" in the port city of Bari, Apulia, Italy.
+Madam Rosa is a former prostitute and Jewish Holocaust survivor who provides a home in her apartment for the children of other "working women" in the Italian port city of Bari, Apulia.
 After Momo, a 12-year-old, orphaned, Senegalese immigrant, robs her, Dr. Coen, the boy's foster guardian, who also happens to be Rosa's doctor, brings her stolen items back and makes the boy apologize.
 Coen offers Rosa money to take in the boy and look after him for a couple of months, and she reluctantly agrees.

 Momo, who has been kicked out of school for stabbing a bully with a pencil, secretly sells drugs for a dealer in Bari, but Rosa also finds him work with Hamil, a kind Muslim shopkeeper.
 All of these adults try to guide the boy.
 Rosa's neighbor and friend Lola, a transgender prostitute, whose daughter Rosa looks after, helps Rosa as she begins to decline mentally.
 At times she is lucid while at others she is catatonic.

 Rosa and Momo develop a deep bond, and after he becomes her only ward, he quits selling drugs.
-Although her health is declining, Rosa asks Momo to promise to keep her out of hospitals, of which she is terrified since being medically experimented as a child in the Auschwitz concentration camp.
+Although her health is declining, Rosa asks Momo to promise to keep her out of hospitals, of which she is terrified since being medically experimented on as a child in the Auschwitz concentration camp.
 Momo agrees and promises, but Rosa is finally taken to the hospital after a particularly bad episode.
 Momo sneaks her out of the hospital at night and hides her in a basement storage room in her apartment building, where she feels safe.
 Momo stays there with Rosa, caring for her until she dies.
 Afterwards, Lola finally discovers their secret.
 The film ends with Rosa's funeral.